-For the firs time since 1978, Wales had won back to back titles.
+For the first time since 1978, Wales had won back-to-back titles.
 France finished last in the table and collected the wooden spoon.
 Ireland also suffered a poor campaign and came fifth.
 Italy had one of their best tournament and came fourth.

 2014 Winners – Ireland

 Going into the final day, three teams could have still won the championship.
 Only points difference separated England and Ireland on the day and Ireland were crowned champions.
 Brian O’Driscoll also retired on the final day of the tournament after an incredible 133 caps for Ireland.

 2015 Winners – Ireland

 Ireland retained their title from the previous year and it was their 13th title in the competition overall and their third since the 6 Nations had begun.
 Paul O’Connell was the player of the tournament and the George Ford of England was the top points scorer with 75 points.